Video is an undeniably powerful marketing tool, but what’s the best way to embed a video in your email?

 Only a portion of email services support embedded video content in emails.
 The rest will show the fallback image.

-These are the email services who do support HTML5 embedded videos:
+These are the email clients that support HTML5 embedded videos:

 - Apple Mail